Overview, step-by-step guide, and other resources.

 5 – Damage

-When the duty obliged is not performed, the right is infringed causing loss or damage and can be claimed with the cause of action that arose.
-Damages can be defined as the injury caused or loss incurred by the plaintiff due to the failure of the defendant and can be remedied by issuing the cause of action claiming damages.
+Damages can be defined as the injury caused or loss incurred by the plaintiff due to the failure of the defendant, and damages can be remedied by issuing a cause of action claiming damages.

 Case example: Marzetti v.
 Williams (1830) 1 B & Ad 41

-This case stated that every contract implies a duty to be performed by the parties and in the event of breach, cause of action arises against the party at fault mandating the use of the maxim, Ubi jus ibi remedium.
-Where there is action given by law, there are damages to the violated right.
+This case stated that every contract implies a duty to be performed by the parties, and in the event of breach, a cause of action arises against the party at fault, mandating the use of the maxim, Ubi jus ibi remedium — where there is a right, there is a remedy.

 6 – Concurrence of wrong and damage

-In order to establish that there was breach of duty, the plaintiff must not only prove the existence of actionable wrong but also damages thereof.
-It was emphasized that the concurrence of actionable wrong and damages are important for the cause of action to be advanced.
+To establish that there was a breach of duty, the plaintiff must not only prove the existence of an actionable wrong but also damages thereof.
+It was emphasized that the concurrence of actionable wrong and damages is important for the cause of action to be advanced.

 Case example: Mogul Steamship Co Ltd v McGregor, Gow & Co [1892] AC 25

-This case established that immoral acts done in a lawful manner led to no legal injury, hence no damages to be claimed by the plaintiff, and no point of the cause of action.
+This case established that immoral acts done lawfully led to no legal injury, hence no damages to be claimed by the plaintiff, and no point of the cause of action.

 Last thoughts and resources for the legal researcher